janik96v/SORASim/Installation/AirSim_Installation_Guide.md

 ## AirSim under Linux
-> **NOTE:** If AirSim is installed in Linux (Ubuntu 18.04), use the following commands.
-You can find them on the AirSim Github page.
+> **NOTE:** If AirSim is installed in Linux (Ubuntu 18.04) follow the steps in this section.
+Use it as additional information to the [AirSim Github page](https://microsoft.github.io/AirSim/build_linux/).
+Instructions on how to build the Unreal environment is also available under the same webpage.

 ```
 git clone https://github.com/Microsoft/AirSim.git